shanishapp/open-source-test/README.md

 # this project is part of open-source workshop
-## this appact as image gallery view
+## this app act as image gallery view
 ### you can insert image url and upload an image to the gallery
 ![alt text](screen_record.gif)